-Structurally diverse young forest and legacy trees.- Early-successional forest in our study area developed following clearcutting and lacked the structural complexity of forest originating after natural disturbance (Cohen et al. 2002).
-Although young, open-canopy forests (<40% cover) comprised 14% of the landscape (Fig. 5), only 4% of this area contained live remnant trees.
-Dead wood volumes were lowest in early- to midsuccessional forest and increased with forest development (Fig. 7), with a very slight U-shaped pattern, in contrast to the pronounced U-shaped pattern observed in natural forests (Spies et al. 1988).
+Structurally diverse young forest and legacy trees.-Early-successional forest in our study area developed following clearcutting and lacked the structural complexity of forest originating after natural disturbance (Cohen et al. 2002).
+Although young, open-canopy forests (< 40% cover) comprised 14% of the landscape (Fig. 5), only 4% of this area contained live remnant trees.
+Dead wood volumes were lowest in early- to mid-successional forest and increased with forest development (Fig. 7), with a very slight U-shaped pattern, in contrast to the pronounced U-shaped pattern observed in natural forests (Spies et al. 1988).

 Patterns of variation of remnant trees and large dead wood among the owner classes were complex (Table 3), undoubtedly reflecting multiple interacting environmental, disturbance, and historical factors.
 The low abundance of live remnant trees and snags on forest industry lands probably can be explained by the high intensity of timber management.
-The moderately high levels of down wood in industrial forests (Tables 3 and 4) may be due to these forests' high productivity, along with the low utilization standards of early logging operations and the fact that many areas recently supported late-successional forest.
-The very large amounts of remnant snags and down wood on state lands can be attributed to the extensive Tillamook burns of the 1930s-1950s; this northern Coast Range land is now mostly in state ownership (Figs. 1, 8).
+The moderately high levels of down wood in industrial forests (Tables 3, 4) may be due to these forests' high productivity, along with the low utilization standards of early logging operation and the fact that many areas recently supported late-successional forest.
+The very large amounts of remnant snags and down wood on state lands can be attributed to the extensive Tillamook Burns of the 1930s and 1940s; this northern Coast Range land is now mostly in state ownership (Figs. 1, 8).
 Much of the area burned was late-successional forest with high standing volumes; much of the burned area was not salvage-logged, and standing dead trees often were felled and left on site.
 Although Forest Service lands had high levels of large dead wood overall (Table 4), relatively little of it was legacy compared with that in other ownerships (Table 3).
 Much of the Siuslaw National Forest is middle-aged forest on sites that burned repeatedly prior to establishment, consuming much of the pre-existing dead and down wood (Wimberly and Spies 2001).

-Implications for ecological assessment and conservation planning region (Appendix E), and moderately accurate for specific sites (Ohmann and Gregory 2002; Appendices A-D and F).
-Accuracy probably falls somewhere in between these scales for the owner classes (2335-9381 km2) and fifth-field hydrologic units (~300 km2 average) used for analysis and display in this paper.
+Implications for ecological assessment and conservation planning

+Spatial predictions from the gradient models were of excellent reliability at the scale of our ~23,000-km2 region (Appendix E), and moderately accurate for specific sites (Ohmann and Gregory 2002) (Appendices A-D and F).
+Accuracy probably falls somewhere in between these scales for the owner classes (2,335-9,381 km2) and 5th-field hydrologic units (~300 km2 average) used for analysis and display in this paper.
 Therefore, the vegetation summaries are appropriately used for broad-scale ecological analyses and for informing planning and policy decisions at regional and subregional scales, but not for making tactical or project-level decisions.
 In a multi-scale framework for ecological research and management, the data can be aggregated and generalized to address questions at province to continental extents, as well as provide context for more detailed studies at local sites.